solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

     - `programIdIndex: <number>` - Index into the `message.accountKeys` array indicating the program account that executes this instruction.
     - `accounts: <array[number]>` - List of ordered indices into the `message.accountKeys` array indicating which accounts to pass to the program.
     - `data: <string>` - The program input data encoded in a base-58 string.
+  - `addressTableLookups: <array[object]|undefined>` - List of address table lookups used by a transaction to dynamically load addresses from on-chain address lookup tables.
+Undefined if `maxSupportedTransactionVersion` is not set.
+    - `accountKey: <string>` - base-58 encoded public key for an address lookup table account.
+    - `writableIndexes: <array[number]>` - List of indices used to load addresses of writable accounts from a lookup table.
+    - `readonlyIndexes: <array[number]>` - List of indices used to load addresses of readonly accounts from a lookup table.

 #### Inner Instructions Structure